Diverse multicultural students celebrating graduation

 G

-Arjun was accepted to several U.S. colleges but chose to defer and study remotely for a year.
-He completed a 60-credit associate's degree from home, then transferred to a university in person. with half the work already done and credits that traveled with him.
+Cory was accepted to several U.S. colleges but chose to defer and study remotely for a year.
+He completed a 60-credit associate degree from home, then transferred to a university in person. with half the work already done and credits that traveled with him.

 Common Questions